ml6team/fondant/docs/infrastructure.md

 This can be on any kubernetes cluster, if you don't have access to a setup like this or you feel uncomfortable to setup your own we have provided some basic scripts to get you started on GCP or on a small scale locally.

+!!! note "IMPORTANT"
-**IMPORTANT: These script serve just a kickstart to help you start using fondant fast, these are not production ready environments.**
+    - These script serve just a kickstart to help you start using fondant fast, these are not production ready environments.

-**IMPORTANT 2: Spinning up a cluster on a cloud vendor will incur a cost.**
+    - Spinning up a cluster on a cloud vendor will incur a cost.

-**IMPORTANT 3: You should never run a script without inspecting it so please familiarize yourself with the commands defined in the Makefiles and adapt it to your own needs.**
+    - You should never run a script without inspecting it so please familiarize yourself with the commands defined in the Makefiles and adapt it to your own needs.

 ## If you already have a kubernetes cluster